 I was age 38 when diagnosed and did not think about breast cancer much.
 I did find a lump earlier at age 35, but it was a cyst.

-I, and other black women, founded the African American Breast Cancer Alliance and created our innovative educational brochure “Being There” to inform black women and others that breast cancer is a disease that black women needed to be aware of and take action to fight.
-We can no longer talk about the “Big C”, we need to fight it by share lifesaving and life affirming information to help save and support our sisters and community members.
+I, along with other black women, founded the African American Breast Cancer Alliance and created our innovative educational brochure “Being There” to inform black women and others that breast cancer is a disease that black women needed to be aware of and take action to fight.
+We can no longer talk about the “Big C”, we need to fight it by sharing lifesaving and life-affirming information to help save and support our sisters and community members.

 Children can be taught healthy practices with eating good and nutritious foods, exercising, playing, sleeping, caring about others and themselves.
 Ask your parents, teachers, friends what does it mean to live a better healthier life, read books about health, learn about different diseases (My Mommy Has Cancer is one).
 Check out programs such as First Lady Michelle Obama’s “Let’s Move” that incorporates fun with learning about healthy foods and movement so they can learn what healthy is and what they can do to achieve a better, healthier life.

-For more information about African American Breast Cancer Alliance go to their website, http://aabcainc.org/
+For more information about the African American Breast Cancer Alliance visit aabainc.org